MikyMikeMusic/My-Cpp-Codes-For-UnrealEngine/README.md

 Calculating the angle of rotation of the camera and using that value to set the Float parameter associated with the Metasound that reproduces the sound.
 - SoundManager: This project implements a sound management system (simulating the MaxHeap tree data structure) for Unreal Engine.
 The system manages a series of sound effects, each with an associated priority, and can play the sound effect with the highest priority or all sound effects in order of priority.
 The system uses a pool of nodes to optimize memory allocation.
+- MyModule : A brief example of using OOP principles, such as composition, aggregation, interfaces, decoupling, and modularity.
+Just referring to the latter I exported folder with the created module with all its dependencies on other modules.

 Feel free to explore and use these codes for your portfolio or personal projects!